chalmers-revere/2018-wasp-summer-school/flashing/README.md

 10. Once the script is done, reboot and you are done.

+11. Now the port has changed so you need to ssh to the device with

+* `ssh -p 8880 pi@ipaddr

 ### Devantech flashing
 1. After flashing the beaglebone with our installation script, there is a devantech folder at /root/bbb/devatech inside of the beaglebone (ssh into it).
 Navigate to it as root(do the following).